fadeoutsoftware/WASDI/docs/WasdiApplications/LandslideDetectionS2.rst

 3 Application Parameters
 ------------------------

-This section describes the parameters for the main **automatic app**, which is the primary entry point for the workflow.
+This section describes the parameters for the main **automatic processor**, which is the primary entry point for the workflow.

 3.1 Basic Parameters
 ~~~~~~~~~~~~~~~~~~~~

 -   **BASENAME**: A base name or prefix for the final mosaic output file.
--   **EVENT_DATE**: The date of the event (e.g., landslide trigger), in `YYYY-MM-DD` format.
+-   **EVENT_DATE**: The date of the event (landslide trigger), in `YYYY-MM-DD` format.
 This is the reference date for finding pre- and post-event imagery.
 -   **BBOX**: The Bounding Box that defines the overall Area of Interest for the search and analysis.

 3.2 Advanced Parameters